Forty acres and a mule: Background

-The idea of a land grant to an entire class of people was not as unusual in the 18th and 19th centuries as it seems today.
-There was so much land that it was often given free to anyone that would farm it.
-For example, Thomas Jefferson proposed a grant of 50 acres to any free man who did not already have at least that much, in his draft of a revolutionary constitution for Virginia in 1776.
-More recently, various Homestead Acts were passed between 1862 and 1916, granting 160–640 acres (a quarter section to a full section), depending on the act, and earlier homesteading occurred under statutes such as the Preemption Act of 1841.
-Freedmen were not generally eligible for homesteading because they were not citizens, which changed with the Fourteenth Amendment in 1868 when they were granted citizenship, and with the Fifteenth Amendment, which in 1870 gave them the right to vote.
+Issuing a land grant to an entire class of people was not unusual in the 18th and 19th centuries.
+There was so much land that it was often given freely to anyone willing to farm it.
+For example, Thomas Jefferson included in his draft of a revolutionary constitution for Virginia in 1776 a proposed grant of 50 acres to any free man who did not already own that amount.
+Subsequently, the Preemption Act of 1841, followed by several Homestead Acts that were passed between 1862 and 1916, variously granted between 160 and 640 acres (a quarter section to a full section) of land.
+However, free African Americans were not generally eligible for homesteading because they were not citizens.
+This changed with the passage of the Fourteenth Amendment in 1868 which granted citizenship to "all persons born or naturalized in the United States".
+This was further solidified by the passage of the Fifteenth Amendment in 1870 which granted all citizens, regardless of "race, color, or previous condition of servitude", the right to vote.

 War

-As the Northern Army began to seize property in its war with the South, Congress passed the Confiscation Act of 1861.
-This law allowed the military to seize rebel property, including land and slaves.
-In fact, it reflected the rapidly growing reality of black refugee camps that sprang up around the Union Army.
-These glaring manifestations of the "Negro Problem" provoked hostility from much of the Union rank-and-file—and necessitated administration by officers.
+Congress passed the Confiscation Act of 1861, allowing the Union Army to legitimately confiscate property during its conflict with the South.
+This law authorized the troops to seize rebel property, including land and slaves.
+In fact, it reflected the rapidly expanding reality of black refugee camps that had sprung up around the Union Army.
+These obvious manifestations of the "Negro Problem" sparked antagonism among many Union rank-and-file members, necessitating officer-led leadership.